Creating the Conditions for Environmental Justice

 Through training, workshops, and mentorship, the Capacity Collaborative (formerly EFCWest) protects environments and builds capacity for Tribes and communities to catalyze the skills, resources, and funding necessary to realize their goals.

-Watch the videos from this 6-part virtual series to help Tribal Solid Waste and Environmental Managers and Staff fund their projects.
+Join us for this new 4 part series and watch the videos from our past funding webinar series to help Tribal Solid Waste and Environmental Managers and Staff fund their projects.

 Our Current Projects